HomeBlog

 Hip bursitis is common, affecting around 15% of women and 8% of men in the US.2 The go-to treatment for hip bursitis is physical therapy and NSAIDs or steroid injections.
 Treatment methods are typically successful.

 Some people with hip bursitis find everyday activities and sleep challenging.
-Physical therapy exercises strengthen the area and help people return to regular activities with less pain.
+Physical therapy exercises strengthen and stretch the area and help people return to regular activities with less pain.

 WARNING: There are dangers in beginning a DIY exercise program for hip bursitis.
 If you are experiencing pain in your hip, we strongly advise you speak with a licensed City physical therapist before performing any of the following exercises.